spryker/spryker-docs/docs/scos/dev/updating-spryker/analyzing-and-upgrading-projects-with-spryker-jarvis.md

 ---
-title: Analyzing and upgrading your project with Spryker Jarvis
+title: Analyzing and upgrading projects with Spryker Jarvis
 description: Learn how to install and use the Spryker Jarvis tool for upgrade and analysis of your project.
 last_updated: Jun 16, 2021
 template: howto-guide-template